The Corn Spirit (1) The Arguments So Far

 The second area of disagreement between Frazer and Hutton that this paper addresses concerns customs relating to spirits of the corn, and specifically of the last sheaf to be reaped.
 Within Frazer’s 13 volumes there is a section (a mere two volumes long) called Spirits of the Corn and of the Wild.
 Building on researches by the folklorist Wilhelm Mannhardt (1831-1880) Frazer details numerous, often female, folk personages in cultures across the world who were treated as presiding over the agricultural cycle – corn mothers, rice mothers, rye mothers, wheat mothers etc. (though there could also be wheat men, rye men etc.).

-This was the case both in far-flung parts of the world and in Europe, where such personages retained a resemblance to the corn goddesses of antiquity, such as Demeter and Ceres, though they had lost the status of goddesses and were limited to particular departments of nature.
+This was the case both in far-flung parts of the world and in Europe, where such personages bore a resemblance to the corn goddesses of antiquity, such as Demeter and Ceres.
+However, they were not deities but spirits and were limited to particular departments of nature.
 Hutton refers to Frazer giving an account of “ancient religion and its folkloric survivals” (Hutton 1996, 424).
 But it is important to note the language used here.
-Frazer refers to Mannhardt collecting “analogies” to the corn mother of Ancient Greece, and to corn spirits “answering to” Demeter and Persephone (Frazer 1912, 1: v, 132).
+Frazer refers to Mannhardt collecting “analogies” to the corn mother of Ancient Greece (Frazer 1912, 1: v, 132).
 Similarly Mannhardt uses the term “Analogien”.
 He also uses the term “Űbereinstimmungen”, ie correspondences (Mannhardt 1868, 33).
-Frazer says that the customs “are based on the same ancient mode of thought, and form parts of the same primitive heathendom, which was doubtless practised by our forefathers long before the dawn of history”, and he states that the customs deserve to rank as primitive ritual.
+Frazer says that the customs “are based on the same ancient mode of thought, and form parts of the same primitive heathendom, which was doubtless practised by our forefathers long before the dawn of history”, and he states that the customs deserve to rank as "primitive ritual".
 He defines this in relation to their characteristics (Frazer 1912, 168-170).
-What he and Mannhardt refer to is a similar way of thinking and surviving characteristics of ritual practice, rather than the more specific concept of a custom surviving through the centuries from ancient times.
+What he and Mannhardt refer to is a similar way of thinking and similar characteristics of ritual practice, rather than the more specific concept of a custom surviving through the centuries from ancient times.
 Hutton assumes that they were asserting the survival of customs (as do the scholars he was following, Carl von Sydow and Albert Eskeröd, who I refer to below).
 But I have found no instance of Mannhardt or Frazer making this claim.
 Further, the language of “analogies” and “correspondences” is not one that they would have used if they were claiming actual survival of customs.

 By its nature the survival of customs since ancient times would be difficult to prove, and this is not the aspect that I will mainly be dealing with in this paper.
 For Hutton the claimed survivals of customs are a provably false idea.
 However he accepts that Mannhardt “proved conclusively that there was a close correspondence between the agricultural customs of the Graeco-Roman world and those of this own time” (Hutton 1996, 336).
 And, as I shall show, though not a provable fact, it is possible that the customs have survived from antiquity, and this possibility has not been disproved.